Super Troopers: 25 years of Starship Troopers

 TOTAL FREEFALL

 Although not a flop, Starship Troopers underperformed at the box office.
 Had it been a success, it might well have become a major movie franchise.
 This may yet happen there is serious talk of a reboot and a script has been written.
-As it is, there are sequels (see the box out) but none made it to US cinema screens.
+As it is, there are sequels (see below) but none made it to US cinema screens.

 As it is, 25 years on the film looks better now than it did at the time.
 It’s true the acting is sometimes ropey – witness Denise Richards’ sudden dramatic recovery from apparent serious injury in the film’s closing scenes – but the film’s depiction of a militaristic American national security state anticipates the struggles of the next decade (the US not fighting Arachnids but Iraqis) and the arguably fascistic tendencies of the Trump Administration (2017-21).